EngstromJimmy/EngstromJimmy.se/EngstromJimmySe/Posts/2022-10-03-BlazorTailwind.md

 }
 ```

-The base of this Tailwind implementation is borrowed from Chris Sainty.
-You can find his repo [here](["https://github.com/chrissainty/ondotnet-tailwindcss"]).

 ## Conclusion
 I'll be honest I am still not a fan, but I think that since we can remove some of my pain points perhaps one day, I will start working with it =)
 It feels a bit like I am going out of my way to remove the dependency on NPM, and if you don't mind NPM you should continue to use it.